kevinmsavsani/Document-Search-Engine/README.md

 5)recently modified or created files
 6)exit program

-enter your option like 1, 2 ,3 ,4 ,5 or 6
+Enter your option like 1, 2 ,3 ,4 ,5 or 6

 Initially execute the option 1 for creating index and ranking the files accordingly.
 It take a little time to make indexing and giving ranking to all the files present in Texts directory.

 KMP algorithm is used to search in files created or edited after previous indexing of files.

-Now you can chose option on your choice
+Now you can chose option on your choice.

 For query:
 for search word simple give input your word example <algorithm>